Safe Adaptive-Sampling Control via Robust M-Step Hold Model Predictive Control: Robust M -Step Hold MPC Design

-Note that robust $M$-step hold control invariance requires that the system state~\eqref{eqn:dyn} be driven back inside the invariant set at least every $M$ time steps while robustly satisfying constraints~\eqref{eqn:const} at all time steps.
+Robust $M$-step hold control invariance requires that the system~\eqref{eqn:dyn} be driven into the invariant set at least every $M$ time steps while robustly satisfying constraints~\eqref{eqn:const} at all time steps.
 Periodic set re-entry has been previously defined (in absence of an $M$-step hold) as $k$-recurrence~(\cite{Shen_k-recurrence}) and $p$-invariance~(\cite{Olaru_p-invariance}), but these permit intermittent constraint violation.

-While control invariant sets define where recursive feasibility is possible for \textit{some unknown} control law, positive invariant sets define where a \textit{specified} feedback policy will be recursively feasible. \begin{definition} A set $\mathcal{O}^M\subseteq{\mathcal{X}}$ is \textit{\textbf{robust M-step hold positive invariant}} for system~\eqref{eqn:dyn} in closed-loop with chosen $M$-step hold policy $\pi^M_{t}(\cdot)$ and subject to constraints~\eqref{eqn:const} if:
+While control invariant sets define where recursive feasibility is possible for \textit{some potential} control law, positive invariant sets define where a \textit{specified} feedback policy will be recursively feasible. \begin{definition} A set $\mathcal{O}^M\subseteq{\mathcal{X}}$ is \textit{\textbf{robust M-step hold positive invariant}} for system~\eqref{eqn:dyn} in closed-loop with a policy $\pi^M_{t}(\cdot)$ and subject to constraints~\eqref{eqn:const} if: